Quick Summary

 Outdoor Sources

-After indoor sources are exhausted, you’ll need to identify outdoor water.
+After indoor sources are tapped, you’ll need outdoor water.
 This is where purification becomes non-negotiable.
-Never drink untreated water from any outdoor source during an emergency — contamination risk skyrockets after disasters.
+Never drink untreated water from any outdoor source during an emergency.

 - Rainwater collection — the cleanest natural source.
 Set up tarps, clean buckets, or purpose-built rain barrels.
-Still filter or treat before drinking.
+Still treat before drinking.

-- Flowing streams and rivers — moving water is generally safer than standing water.
-Collect upstream from any human activity.
+- Flowing streams and rivers — moving water’s generally safer than standing water.
+Collect upstream from human activity.

 - Natural springs — excellent if you know their location.
-Map these in your area now.
+Map these now.

-- Lakes and ponds — usable but higher risk of contamination.
+- Lakes and ponds — usable but higher contamination risk.
 Always filter and treat.

 - Swimming pools and hot tubs — last resort.
-The chemical load is high, but the water is usable if processed through a quality filter with activated carbon.
-Do not rely on pool water for more than a few days.
+The chemical load’s high, but water’s usable if run through a quality filter with activated carbon.
+Don’t rely on pool water for more than a few days.

 - Floodwater — always contaminated with sewage, agricultural chemicals, petroleum, and debris.
-I’ve seen this firsthand in Tillamook — what looks like “just muddy water” is loaded with pathogens and toxic compounds.
+I’ve seen this firsthand near Tillamook.
+What looks like “just muddy water” is loaded with pathogens and toxic compounds.

-- Water near industrial sites — chemical contamination that no portable filter can fully address.
+- Water near industrial sites — chemical contamination that no portable filter can fully handle.

 - Radiator fluid or any automotive fluids — toxic and lethal even in small amounts.